Danikard/CaesarCipher/README.md

 this program encrypt and decrypt a massage and outputs both messages
 ## Techinology Used
 java
+junit
 ### license
-copright () 2020 KARAMBIZI Danius Jonathan
+copright () 2021 KARAMBIZI Danius Jonathan